Cost of Attendance (COA)

 - Car Repair / Auto Insurance

-- Residency Interview Costs (M4’s Only)
+- Residency Interview Travel Costs (fourth-year students only)

 - Automobile Payments/Purchase